 - Mr. Grimm of Twisted Metal: Black was forced to eat his friend by a sadistic Viet Cong officer, and now wears that friend's skull as a helmet as a memorial to him.

-- Diablo 2 features bone helms, bone shields, and bone wands which all classes can use.
-There are also the shrunken heads which are unique shields for necromancers.
+- Diablo II features bone helms, bone shields, and bone wands which all classes can use.
+There are also the Shrunken Heads which are unique shields for necromancers.
+Necromancers also have a unicorn skull as their left pauldron.

 - In Terraria, players can craft Necro armor using cobwebs and bones.
 Wearing a full set once increased the players speed by about 20% and gives them a visual motion blur to emphasize that they're going fast.
 By combining Necro armor with the Anklet of the Wind and Hermes boots, you can become a speed demon.
 The 1.06 update changed Necro armor's full-set bonus to reduced ammo consumption from ranged weapon and increased ranged damage.